brunonoelbrazda/webscraping/README.md

 # webscraping
-Web-Scraping job postings from Indeed and using NLP to investigate how job-title terms contribute to higher salaries.
+Web-Scraping job postings from Indeed and using NLP to investigate how job-title terms contribute to salaries.